UoA-CARES/sign-language-benchmarks/README.md

 #### Creating a virtual environment
 Run the following commands to create a virtual environment and to activate it:
 ```
-conda create -n wlasl python=3.8 -y
+conda create -n mmsign python=3.8 -y
-conda activate wlasl
+conda activate mmsign
 ```
-Make sure to run ```conda activate wlasl``` before running any of the scripts in this repo.
+Make sure to run ```conda activate mmsign``` before running any of the scripts in this repo.

 ### Installing Dependencies
 Install PyTorch by running the following: